AlGepe/OmniSnippets_JS/docs/stdCustomJS/vSetterOrSelect.rst

 Setting default values for value Select/Setter
 ----------------------------------------------

-Setting default values for value selects and value setters is exactly the same as for any other variable.
+Setting default values for value selects and value setters is **exactly the same as for any other variable**.
 It can be done in BB through the variable editor, or via customJS.
 In case you had a doubt, the recommended way is using customJS [#f1]_ but this time is not a strong recommendation.

 To set a default value in customJS simply use ``ctx.setDefault`` inside an ``onInit`` context.
 The value to which the variable is set should match one of the values assigned to the key ``value`` (for a value select) or to the key ``uid`` (for a value setter).